 Before the sun completely went into hiding, we went up the road a bit to see Skógafoss (another massive waterfall).
 We stayed there until it was dark then headed into Vik to camp.

 There is actually a stairway that goes up the side of Skógafoss to the top where there is more hiking.
-But we were just too exhausted to make the trek … maybe next time!
+But we were just too exhausted to make the trek and headed out to find a South Iceland camping spot!

 Day 2 had been nothing less than amazing, but little did we know it wasn’t quite over yet.
 Check out the next blog, Blown Away by South Iceland: Adventures Near Vik, to read about our Northern Lights sighting & more on the wonders of South Iceland – including black sand beaches and the craziest hike of our lives!